$\mathbb{Z}_2$-extension of real quadratic fields with $\mathbb{Z}/2\mathbb{Z}$ as $2$-class group at each layer: -class groups of the sub-extensions of

-\section{Proof of Corollary \ref{lambda of 5,3,3,-1}}
+\subsection{Proof of Corollary \ref{lambda of 5,3,3,-1}}

-Since the discriminant $D_K$ is congruent to 5 modulo 8, the prime 2 is inert in $K/\Q$.
-Simultaneously, 2 is ramified in $\Q_1/\Q$.
-Thus, the prime above 2 is totally ramified in $K_1/K$.
+Since the discriminant $D_K$ is congruent to $5$ modulo $8$, the prime $2$ is inert in $K/\Q$.
+Moreover, $2$ is ramified in $\Q_1/\Q$.
+Thus, the prime above $2$ is totally ramified in $K_1/K$.
 The same argument holds for any extension $K_{n}/K$ for all $n \geq 1$.
 Applying Theorem \ref{(5,3,3,-1)} and Theorem \ref{fukuda's result} together, $\#A_n = \#A_0 = 2$ for all $n \geq 0$.
-Thus, $A_n$ is isomorphic to $\Z/2\Z$ for all $n \geq 0$, and the Iwasawa module $X_{\infty}$ corresponding to the cyclotomic $\Z_2$-extension of $K$ is isomorphic to $\Z/2\Z$, from where we also infer that the Iwasawa invariant $\lambda_2 = 0$.
+Thus, $A_n$ is isomorphic to $\Z/2\Z$ for all $n \geq 0$, and the Iwasawa module $X_{\infty}$ corresponding to the $\Z_2$-extension of $K$ is isomorphic to $\Z/2\Z$.
+It follows that the Iwasawa invariant $\lambda$ vanishes.

-When we look at the cyclotomic $\Z_2$-extension of $F$, we recognize that the fields at layers $n \geq 1$ are the same as the ones in the cyclotomic $\Z_2$-extension of $K$.
-As their order is equal to 2 for all $n \geq 1$, the Iwasawa module allied with $F$ is also isomorphic to $\Z/2\Z$ and the corresponding invariant $\lambda_2 = 0$. $ \Box$
+When we look at the $\Z_2$-extension of $F$, we recognize that the fields at layers $n \geq 1$ are the same as the ones in the $\Z_2$-extension of $K$.
+As the order of the class group at each layer is $2$, the Iwasawa module associated with $F$ is also isomorphic to $\Z/2\Z$ and the corresponding $\lambda$-invariant vanishes. $ \Box$

-\section{Proof of Theorem \ref{(5,3,3,1)}}
+\subsection{Proof of Theorem \ref{(5,3,3,1)}}